moschiel/esp_mesh_iot/README.md

         <img src="https://github.com/user-attachments/assets/d0baf17d-1b06-47c1-a24c-e77bd2726fb7" alt="OTA PROGRESS" height="300"/>
       </p>

+## Troubleshooting Pins

+1. **Manual Switch between AP/MESH modes**:
+   - Hold pin D5 to GND until the LED blinks rapidly (~2.5 times per second), then release the pin to change the ESP32 mode (AP mode / MESH mode)
+2. **Reseting to Factory**:
+   - Hold pin D23 to GND until the LED blinks rapidly (~2.5 times per second), then release the pin to reset NVS memory

 ## Building and Flashing the Project

 1. Clone the repository and navigate to the project directory: